 We appreciate the community’s support as the Tulsa Zoo becomes the world-class destination and educational facility our citizens deserve.

 Did you know the Tulsa Zoo is committed to matching every public dollar with private dollars?

 More and more private donors require public funding to be in place before committing their dollars.
 Public funding gives our private donors confidence that the community wants the zoo to thrive.
 The zoo has a long history of matching public dollars we receive with private dollars.
-For our Mary K. Chapman Rhino Reserve, as an example, the zoo raised three dollars for every public dollar.
+For our Mary K. Chapman Rhino Reserve, as an example, the zoo raised three private dollars for every public dollar.